Sidney Reilly: Plot unravels

 On 30 August, Boris Savinkov and Maximilian Filonenko ordered a military cadet named Leonid Kannegisser—Filonenko's cousin—to shoot and kill Moisei Uritsky, head of the Petrograd Cheka.
 Uritsky had been the second most powerful man in the city after Grigory Zinoviev, the leader of the Petrograd Soviet, and his murder was seen as a blow to both the Cheka and the entire Bolshevik leadership.
 After killing Uritsky, a panicked Kannegisser sought refuge either at the English Club or at the British mission where Cromie resided and where Savinkov and Filonenko may have been temporarily in hiding.
-Regardless of whether he fled to the English Club or to the British consulate, Kannegisser was compelled to leave the premises.
-After donning a long overcoat, he fled into the city streets where he was apprehended by Red Guards after a violent shootout.
+Regardless of whether he fled to the English Club or the British consulate, Kannegisser was compelled to leave the premises.
+After donning a long overcoat, he fled into the city streets, where he was apprehended by Red Guards after a violent shootout.

 On the same day, Fanya Kaplan—a former anarchist who was now a member of the Socialist Revolutionary Party—shot and wounded Lenin as he departed the Michelson arms factory in Moscow.
 As Lenin exited the building and before he entered his motor car, Kaplan called out to him.
 When Lenin turned towards her, she fired three shots with a Browning pistol.
 One bullet narrowly missed Lenin's heart and penetrated his lung, while the other bullet lodged in his neck near the jugular vein.

-Due to the severity of these wounds, Lenin was not expected to survive.
+Due to the severity of his wounds, Lenin was not expected to survive.
 The attack was widely covered in the Russian press, generating much sympathy for Lenin and boosting his popularity.
 As a consequence of this assassination attempt, however, the meeting between Lenin and Trotsky—where the bribed soldiery would seize them on behalf of the Allies—was postponed.
 At this point, Reilly was notified by fellow conspirator Alexander Grammatikov that "the [Socialist Revolutionary Party] fools have struck too early".